lucacastoro/pumpkins/README.md

 # 🎃 Pumpkins
 Yet another Python API for Jenkins.
-Buy one now, you get a Docker container FOR FREE!
+Buy one now, you get a Docker image FOR FREE!

-Build the container with (from the repo root directory):
+Build the image with (from the repo root directory):

 `docker build -f Dockerfile -t pumpkins .`